kapetacom/.github/profile/README.md

 ## Documentation

-To learn more about how to use Kapeta please visit our support site:
+To learn more about how to use Kapeta please visit our knowledge base:
 [https://docs.kapeta.com/](https://docs.kapeta.com/)

 ## Getting Help